don-smith/tokorua/readme.md

-Reactive Pairs
+Tokorua
 =======================

-Reactive Pairs is a game that is more often called [concentration or memory](http://en.wikipedia.org/wiki/Concentration_(game)) and was primarily built to learn a specific set of web development technologies and techniques.
+Tokorua, Maori for 'pairs', is a game that is often called [concentration or memory](http://en.wikipedia.org/wiki/Concentration_(game)) and was primarily built to learn a specific set of web development technologies and techniques.